aai-institute/jobq/CONTRIBUTING.md

 The documentation is based on the [MkDocs](http://mkdocs.org) and [Material for MkDocs (`mkdocs-material`)](https://squidfunk.github.io/mkdocs-material/) projects, see their homepages for in-depth guides on their features and usage.
 We use the [Numpy documentation style](https://numpydoc.readthedocs.io/en/latest/format.html) for Python docstrings.

-To build the documentation locally, you need to first install the optional `docs` dependencies from `requirements-docs.txt`, e.g., with `uv pip install -r requirements-docs.txt`.
+Documentation dependencies are defined in the root-level `pyproject.toml` file.

-You can then start a local documentation server with `mkdocs serve` (mkdocs listens on port 8000 by default), or generate a static build under the `public/` folder using `mkdocs build`.
+You can start a local documentation server with `uv run mkdocs serve` (mkdocs listens on port 8000 by default), or generate a static build under the `public/` folder using `uv run mkdocs build`.

 In order to maintain documentation for multiple versions of this library, we use the [mike](https://github.com/jimporter/mike) tool to maintain individual documentation builds per version.